 ESTONIA LATVIA LITHUANIA A collective bargaining agreement (CBA) can be signed at company, industry or territorial level.
-Collective agreements A CBA applies to those employers and employees who belong to organisations that have entered into a collective agreement, unless the CBA provides otherwise, or it is an industry-level agreement.
+Collective bargaining agreements A CBA applies to those employers and employees who belong to organisations that have entered into a CBA, unless the CBA provides otherwise, or it is an industry-level agreement.
 By law, in some cases a CBA is binding on all employers in the relevant sector and applies to all employees of those employers.
-A company level CBA can be signed only if employees are represented by a trade union.
-Company-level collective agreements apply to employees who are members of a trade union unless the trade union and the employer agree otherwise and the employees approve this.
+A company-level CBA can be signed only if employees are represented by a trade union.
+Company-level CBAs apply to employees who are members of a trade union unless the trade union and the employer agree otherwise and the employees approve this.
 Trade union membership is generally low.
 Employees may elect representatives even when there is no trade union.
 Such elected employee representatives enjoy similar rights as trade union representatives.
 Employees may elect representatives even when there is no trade union.
-Such elected employee representatives enjoy certain but more limited rights than trade union representatives.
-Employers with 20 or more employees on average have an obligation to establish a works council (except for employers with at least a third of personnel belonging to a company-level trade union).
-When there are less than 20 employees, an employee trustee may be elected.
-Special rights apply to trade union members and works council members, e.g.: Trade unions o employee representatives have the preferential right to keep their job in case of lay-offs; o employment contracts of employee representatives cannot be terminated without consulting with the trade union or the employees who elected the representative; o the employer must consult with employee representatives (or in their absence with all employees) prior to taking decisions which could affect employees' interests (e.g. in the case of business transfer or collective redundancy or in any other cases where plans might have a material impact on employment or the terms and conditions thereof). o if a person has been a trade union member for more than six months, an employment contract generally cannot be terminated without the consent of the trade union; o if employees have formed a trade union or elected their authorised representatives, the employer must consult with the employee representatives prior to taking a decision which could affect employees' interests. o employment contracts with members of representative bodies of trade unions, members of works councils and the employee trustee can be terminated and their employment terms and conditions can be worsened only with the prior consent of the State Labour Inspectorate; o employee representatives have the preferential right to keep their job in case of lay-offs; o the employer must inform and consult with employee representatives about major organisational changes such as group redundancy or business transfer, adoption of HR policies, and about other important events affecting the status of employees; o in the absence of employee representatives, the employer must inform employees about the above matters directly.
+Such elected employee representatives enjoy slightly more limited rights than trade unions.
+Employers with an average headcount of 20 or higher have an obligation to initiate election of a works council (except for employers with at least a third of personnel belonging to a company-level trade union).
+When there are less than 20 employees, an employee trustee may be elected upon employee initiative.
+Employers must also arrange the election of employee representative(s) for work health & safety.
+Special rights apply to employee representatives (e.g. trade union members and works council members), e.g.: Trade unions and other employee representatives o Employee representatives have the preferential right to keep their job in case of lay-offs. o Employment contracts of employee representatives cannot be terminated without consulting with the trade union or the employees who elected the representative. o The employer must consult with employee representatives (or in their absence with all employees) prior to taking decisions which could affect employees' interests (e.g. in the case of business transfer or collective redundancy or in any other cases where plans might have a material impact on employment or the terms and conditions thereof).
+If a person has been a trade union member for more than six months, an employment contract generally cannot be terminated without the consent of the trade union.
+If employees have formed a trade union or elected their authorised representatives, the employer must consult with the employee representatives prior to taking a decision which could affect employees' interests.
+Employment contracts with members of representative bodies of trade unions, members of works councils and the employee trustee can be terminated and their employment terms and conditions can be worsened only with the prior consent of the State Labour Inspectorate (and in some cases - the consent of the trade union as well).
+This legal protection extends to 6 months after the end of the employee representative's office term.
+Employee representatives have the preferential right to keep their job in case of lay-offs.
+The employer must inform and consult with employee representatives about major organisational changes such as group redundancy or business transfer, adoption of HR policies, and about other important events affecting the status of employees.
+In the absence of employee representatives, the employer must inform employees about the above matters directly.